jayneel-p/jaywalkin/src/pages/articles/article2_nbody_sim.md

 tags: ['python','physics',"test"]
 category: "Technical"
 featured_image: "/images/urban-garden.jpg"
 description: "In this post, we’ll dive into modeling a multi-body system with straightforward numerical methods and a few simplifying assumptions.
 Focusing on Jupiter and its Galilean moons, we will explore how to use the Runge-Kutta 4th order method.
 This a test article and is subject to be updated to test the implementation of new features on this blog.
-This article is incomplete in it's explanation."
+This article is incomplete in its explanation."
 layout: ../../layouts/ArticleLayout.astro
 ---
 ## Table of contents